 One of the fastest-growing spirit categories in the world, mezcal has been on one hell of a tear lately.
 Exports are at an all-time high matched by a spike in production.
 With more bottles pouring into the U.S. than ever before and the explosion of mezcal bars opening across the country, not to mention huge investments by multinational companies, Americans are finally developing a real taste for Mexico’s most prized spirit.
 Some are starting to ask what the future holds.

 Never heard of San Luis Potosí?
 You’re not alone.
-The tiny north-central state is known more for its waterfalls and pristine colonial architecture than its distilling culture.
+The tiny north-central state is known more for its waterfalls and well-preserved colonial architecture than its distilling culture.
 In the 19th century, it was developed and thoroughly exploited for its fertile silver mines.
-The colonial grandeur of that time remains, especially in the haciendas where mezcal is produced.
+Some of the buildings from that era survive as haciendas where mezcal is produced.

 “It has more history than people think,” says Rodriguez.
 “San Luis Potosí was briefly the capital of Mexico.
 It’s one of the keepers of the oldest distillation processes when Oaxaca wasn’t even in the picture.
 The traditional producers still use Capacaha clay stills, a Mongolian style that goes way back.”